Watson-Personal-Assistant/developer/_content/audio/configure_SST.md

 ---
-title: Setting the speech-to-text and text-to-speech services to use
+title: Configuring STT and TTS
 weight: 30
 ---
 The audio gateway uses external services to convert speech to text and text to speech.
 You set the services to use on an audio client basis.